BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 are depicted on the full schematic (at the beginning and in the next section).

 It is time to take a look at the (almost complete) instruction decoder.
-It looks complicated, but it is nothing more than a big combinatorial function.
-Note that `load` and `store` are not there yet.
+It looks complicated, but it is nothing more than a big combinatorial function, written as a big `switch` statement that generates all the signals for the 7 different instructions (`load` and `store` are not there yet, will see them in the next section).

 ```
 module NrvDecoder(